Scoop and Doozie

 Scoop and Doozie was a late 1990s Children's television series about the everyday lives of Doozie, an orange toy bulldozer, Scoop, a yellow toy excavator, and Axel, a blue and red dumptruck, aimed at preschoolers and kindergarteners.
 It used skillful puppetry and live videos to teach about construction and machinery to children.
-It aired for a short time on CBC Television's children block called CBC Playground (now Kids' CBC) from 1999 to 2003.
+It aired for a short time on CBC Television's children block called CBC Playground (now CBC Kids) from 1999 to 2003.
 The series was filmed at the CBC Regional Broadcast Centre at CBUT in Vancouver, British Columbia.